bowang-lab/AMOS-MM-Solution/README.md

   --proj_out_num 256
 ```

 This will generate the `predictions.csv` file.
 This file will contain the global and local VQA predictions.
-NOTE: the local predictions need to be in a comma separated format for each chain.
+NOTE: the local predictions need to be in a comma-separated format for each chain.
 For example, the answer for the following chain:

 ```
 {
     "id": 1,
     "follow_up": -1,
     "question": "Is there evidence of cirrhosis in the liver?", "type": "finding_identification"
 },
 {
     "id": 2,
     "follow_up": 1,
     "question": "Which of the following features are present in the liver?", "type": "appearance_or_pattern",
     "choices": [
-  "Small volume, uneven surface, disproportionate lobes, widened fissures", "Uniform size, smooth surface, normal fissures", "Enlarged volume, smooth surface, narrowed fissures", "None of the above"
+      "Small volume, uneven surface, disproportionate lobes, widened fissures", "Uniform size, smooth surface, normal fissures",
+      "Enlarged volume, smooth surface, narrowed fissures",
+      "None of the above"
      ]
 }
 ```